den-materials/intro-mongoose/readme.md

 #### Show a Single ToDo

 * A user should be able to click on any reminder's title on the `reminders` page and be directed to the specific `reminder` page that displays information about that reminder.
 Add that functionality to your reminders page.
 Bonus: add more information to this page that only shows up on this page, but not on the index page with all reminders.

-#### CRUDing in the Console

-* Checkout the `solution-code` directory and examine the file `db/console.js`.
-It drops you into a REPL session with the database and all your models pre-loaded.
-You can run `node db/console.js` to see for yourself.
-CRUD some data in this REPL.
->Note: If for some reason it's not working, try restarting your `mongod` process.

 #### Refactor
 * How would you refactor your `index.js` so that all the configuration logic lived in a file `config/config.js`?